East African socialites who are officially off the market | Pulselive Kenya

 4. Zari Hassan - Uganda

-Speaking to a journalist at an event in Tanzania on June 16, 2022, the 42-year-old insisted that the person she had was her husband.

-“Huyu ni mume wangu, ni mume wangu (He is my husband).
-Case close," she noted.

-The South Africa-based Uganda socialite, however, did not mention the name or identity of her 'husband' until May 2022 when she was spotted with him, Shakib Lutaayi at a beach in Dar E Salaam.
+The South Africa-based Uganda woman kept the identity of her man hidden until May 2022 when she was spotted with him, Shakib Lutaaya at a beach in Dar E Salaam.

-The two love birds have been dating for a while now, and from a video, Zari shared on her IG in December 2022, she is ready to take it to the next level with Shakib.
+READ ALSO: I have the right to a second husband - Zari Hassan

-The mother of five tied the knot with her 31-year-old partner Shakib Lutaaya on October 3, 2023.
+After dating for a while, the mother of five tied the knot with the businessman and professional boxer on October 3, 2023.